marediasafan/visitor_parking/README.md

-# Visitor Parking Registration
+# Visitor Parking Registration (in development)

-This application will allow guest to register vehicle for a visitor parking.
+This application will allow guest to register vehicle for a visitor parking, replacing manual way of getting ticket from security person.

 Requirements: